identity-fraud/10CT2-Task-2-Webapps/PROJECT_DOCUMENTATION.md

 run ``bundle exec jekyll serve`` with jekyll installed to run locally

+note that website name is in fact the website name and is not a placeholder (neither is the favicon)

 hidden things:
-* the blog post search actually in fact does work
+* the blog post search actually in fact does work and uses some complex javascript
 * tags that appear at the top of posts are intended to immediately search the tag when clicked on (doesn't work)
 * 404 page used when in a nonexistant page
 * you may not have noticed but the highlight colour is set inversed (but manually) meaning changing themes also switches highlight theme